Revision Date: 22 June 2015

 Section IV.
 Tagging of Equipment and Inventory Carrying Values

-Tagging of Equipment: As property items are acquired, they are tagged with a uniquely numbered property tag.
+- Tagging of Equipment: As property items are acquired, they are tagged with a uniquely numbered property tag.
 This tag will include the statement "Property of UT Arlington."
-It is the University's procedure to affix a property tag to the property after it has been received and inspected by Central Receiving.
-For property that is delivered to the department without an inventory tag, the Asset Management Office (AM) must be notified.
-The AM Office will assign an inventory number and tag the equipment in the department.
-If an item cannot be tagged due to the nature (size, use, material, etc.) of the item, the inventory tag will be affixed to a 5x7 card and the card will be retained in the department's inventory file for verification.
+It is the University's procedure to affix a property tag to the property after it has been received and inspected by Property Management.
+For property that is delivered to the department without an inventory tag, the Property Management Office must be notified.
+The Property Management Office will assign an inventory number and tag the equipment in the department.
+If an item cannot be tagged due to the nature (size, use, material, etc.) of the item, the inventory tag will be retained in the department's inventory file for verification.
 The University may elect to use a tag that states the asset is the Property of US Government and be assigned an inventory number using the same procedure for assigning and affixing all other assets.

 Section V. Inventories (General) and Annual Inventory

-Inventories (General): Physical inventories are required annually.
+- Inventories (General): Physical inventories are required annually.
 The University will employ best practices to decide the date and time to conduct the inventory process witch may include an entire fiscal year process that concludes at the end of each fiscal year.
-An annual inventory of all U.S. Government owned equipment will be performed in conjunction with the annual inventory of university owned equipment.
-A combined listing of both university and U.S. Government owned equipment will be sent to each Dean, Chairman, or Department Head of all equipment assigned to their department.
-It is the responsibility of the departments to conduct the annual inventory, certify and sign that the inventory was performed and return the certification to the AM office.
+An annual inventory of all U.S. Government owned equipment would be performed in conjunction with the annual inventory of university owned equipment.
+A combined listing of both university and U.S. Government owned equipment would be sent to each dean, chairman, or department head of all equipment assigned to their department.
+It is the responsibility of the departments to conduct the annual inventory, certify and sign that the inventory was performed and return the certification to the Property Management (PM) office.
 Any adjustment to the U.S. Government-owned inventory will not be made without approval from the ONRRO or cognizant Property Administrator.
-For information regarding inventory reports of Government-owned equipment see Section V. Reports in this procedure.
+For information regarding inventory reports of Government-owned equipment see Section VI.
+Reports in this procedure.

-For information on how to track capital and controlled assets assigned to university departments in *DEFINE, please see Section VI. *DEFINE Inventory Module in this procedure.
+- For information on how to track capital and controlled assets assigned to university departments in UT Share, please see Section VII.
+UTShare Inventory in this procedure.

 Section VI.
 Reports

-The *DEFINE Inventory Module NVM is used by the University department to track capital and controlled assets assigned to their department care.
+The UT Share Inventory is used by university departments to track capital and controlled assets assigned to their department's care.

-User Authorization: All departments have access to the NVM module.
+- User Authorization: All departments have access to UT Share.
 Update authorization is necessary to change official records.
-For authorization to the NVM module, contact the *DEFINE Education department at ext.
+For authorization to UT Share, contact the UT Share Education department at ext.
 2-2138 or firstname.lastname@example.org.

-Building and Room Number Location Maintenance: Building and room numbers can be updated using the NVP, NV1 or NV3 screens.
-A listing of university buildings and their numbers may be found by clicking on the "Attachment" below.
+- Building and Room Number Location Maintenance: Building and room numbers can be updated using UT Share.
+A listing of university buildings and their numbers may be found at this site.
 Locations of assets should be updated as items are located during the annual inventory and as items are relocated during the year.